alexandre-lavoie/SOEN287/README.md

 sudo docker-compose up
 ```

 An instance of the website should run at http://locahost.
-The website will ask you to provide an XML.
-You can use `sample.xml` as a starting point database.